awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **SDK version number**
+Include the SDK version you are running.
+If it is a specific commit on master branch, include that

+**Open source building**
+If it is a build issue, include 3rd party library version and steps to how you are building it

 **To Reproduce**
 Steps to reproduce the behavior: